Banging Toolbox

 Threading the right way

-To use a die for threading for making external threads, prepare the rod by creating a chamfer on the end of a metal rod first [1] so it is easier to turn the die on the rod and get it started.
-Then, secure the rod by clamping it with a vise.
+To use a die for threading for making external threads, prepare the rod by creating a chamfer on the end of a metal rod first [1] this can make initiating the thread easier to get started.

 Clean up the chips with an old toothbrush.
-Check if it works with the desired nut or screw.

 How to use a tap and die set to repair a thread?

-Using tap and die to repair a thread or rethread a hole or rod is very similar to making a new one.
+Using tap and die to repair a thread or rethread a hole or rod is similar to making a new one.

-To repair a thread or rethread a hole with a tap and die set, spray cutting oil or lubricant on the tap, turn the tap clockwise around three times, and back it out once clockwise to let out the metal chips so it does not jam or break the tap that is being used.
+Turn the tap clockwise around three times, and back out once clockwise to let the metal chips free to not jam or break the tap that is being used.

-Check with your former nut or bolt to see if it fits or if something is loose and faulty.
-Sometimes you have to step down to a smaller threaded rod or step up to a wider hole size for a nut.
+Sometimes you have to step down to a smaller threaded rod or step up to wider hole sizes.

 Dos and don’ts for using a tap and die